0xMIEL/alias/docs/project.md

 3. Global Error Handler: `globalErrorHanler` - The global error handler middleware is used at the end of the app to handle all errors passed down the middleware chain.
 4. Uncaught Exceptions: To handle uncaught exceptions, log the error and exit the process.
 5. Unhandled Rejections: To handle unhandled promise rejections, log the error and close the server gracefully.

+## Entities

+### 1. Users

+### 2. GameRooms

+### 3. FrontEnd

+### 4. Words

+The Word Checker module is designed for managing words for the game.
+It allows retrieving random word from the database, and also checks for similarities or potential cheating in chat message.

+**Components:**
+- Model: `Word.ts`,
+- Service: `wordCheckerService.ts`,
+- Controller: `wordCheckerController.ts`
+- Routes: `wordCheckerRoutes.ts`
+- Helper functions: `helpers/wordCheckerHelpers.ts`

+**4.1.
+Model**
+`Word` model represents structure of the word documents stored in MongoDB.

+Properties:
+- `value`: string

+**4.2.
+Service**

+`wordCheckerService` class handles operations such as fetching words from db, checking similarity between words, and validating sentences for potential cheating using Levenshtein algorithm.

+Methods:
+- `getAllWords()`: Retrieves all words from database,
+- `getRandomWord()`: Fetches a random word from database, also ensures it wasn't used previously,
+- `checkSimilarity(inputWord: string, targetWord: string)`: Calculates the Levenshtein distance (similarity) between two words,
+- `isSimilarEnough(inputWord: string, targetWord:string, threshold: number)`: Checks if similarity percentage exceeds threshold,
+- `checkSentenceForWord(word: IWord, sentence: string)`: Checks if selected word is in sentence, and returns True if it is.

+**4.3.
+Controller**
+`wordController` class handles incoming requests related to words, utilizing the `wordCheckerService` to perform necessary operations.

+Methods:
+- `getWord(res, req, next)`: Handles the request to fetch a random word,
+- `getSimilarity(res, req, next)`: Handles the request to check similarity between word,
+- `checkForWord(res, req, next)`: Handles the request to validate a sentence sent in chat for potential cheating against a currently selected word to guess

+**4.4.
+Routes**

+The routes for word-related operations are defined here, linking them to the corresponding controller methods.

+`GET /randomWord`: Fetches a random, unique word from MongoDB, `POST /similarity`: Checks similarity between words, takes `{ inputWord: PlayerAnswer, targetWord: CurrentlySelectedWordToGuess }`
+`POST /sentenceCheat`: Validates a sentence sent in chat for potential cheating, takes `{ word: CurrentlySelectedWordToGuess, sentence: SentChatMessage }`

+**4.5.
+Helpers**
+Helpers file provides utility functions for the Word Checker module, including random word selection and similarity checking using Levenshtein algorithm.

+**Levenshtein algorithm**

+The Levenshtein algorithm is a string metric that quantifies the difference between two sequences by calculating the minimum number of single-character edits required to change one string into the other.
+The allowed operations include insertion, deletion and substitution.

+How It Works

+The algorithm uses dynamic programming to build a matrix where each cell represents the cost of transforming a substring of the first string into a substring of the second string.
+The matrix is filled based on the following rules:

+- The first row and first column represent the cost of converting an empty string to the respective substrings.
+- For each character comparison, if the characters are the same, the cost remains the same as the diagonal cell; if not, it considers the costs of insertion, deletion, and substitution, taking the minimum value.

+The final cell in the matrix contains the Levenshtein distance, indicating the minimum number of edits required to convert one string into another.

+5.